 "God is our refuge and strength, an ever present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging."

-A printable resource to help churches pray for those impacted by the terrorist acts in Christchurch.
-Print the file and cut out shapes to decorate a prayer space, prayer wall, make into a wreath, or attach to string to hang from the ceilings and walls.
-You may like to use the Canterbury colours of red and black, or choose a colour theme for the prayers.
+Print the file and cut out shapes to decorate a prayer space, prayer wall, make into a wreath, or attach to string to hang from the ceilings and walls of your home.
+In our COVID-19 lockdown, why not add a new heart each day?

 We have also sent out a Strandz email with ideas and suggestions for responding well to these events